 In July 2003, the PrePRINT Network was expanded and renamed E-print Network, which provided single query searching of e-print manuscripts, scholarly papers, and other scientific documents residing on scientific websites, as well as a deep web search across major e-print databases.

 In May 2005, OSTI launched Science Conference Proceedings, a portal for searching conference papers and proceedings in various fields of science and technology from conferences of interest to DOE.

-February 2013 saw OSTI launch the National Library of EnergyBeta (NLEBeta).
-NLEBeta is a virtual library and open government resource to advance energy literacy, innovation and security.
-The NLE search feature provides one-stop, easy access to information about DOE and its work in four broad mission areas – science and R&D results; energy and technology for industry and homeowners; energy market information and analysis; and nuclear security and environmental management.
-The NLE is a new search tool designed to make it easier for American citizens to access information about the Department from across the DOE complex nationwide, without knowing DOE’s organizational structure.
-The NLE virtually integrates information from Energy.gov (the DOE website) and all DOE program offices, national laboratories and other facilities.
+In February 2013, OSTI launched the National Library of EnergyBeta (NLEBeta).
+NLEBeta is a virtual library and open government resource to advance energy literacy, innovation, and security.
+The NLEBeta search feature provides one-stop, easy access to information about DOE and its work in four broad mission areas – science and R&D results; energy and technology for industry and homeowners; energy market information and analysis; and nuclear security and environmental management.
+The NLEBeta is a new search tool designed to make it easier for American citizens to access information about the Department from across the DOE complex nationwide, without knowing DOE’s organizational structure.
+The NLEBeta virtually integrates information from Energy.gov (the DOE website) and all DOE program offices, national laboratories, and other facilities.
 The NLEBetasearch includes OSTI databases that were formerly searched by Science Accelerator.